exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

     *   It attaches event listeners for `odinSubmitInternal` and `odinErrorInternal` events emitted by the web component.
     *   The web component is appended to the specified DOM mount point.
 4.  **Core Package (`@exerp/odin-dropin-core` - `<exerp-odin-cc-form>` component):**
-    *   Upon being added to the DOM and receiving the `odinPublicToken` prop, the component's `componentDidLoad` (or `watch` on `odinPublicToken`) lifecycle method triggers.
+    *   The component's lifecycle methods (e.g., `componentDidLoad`, `componentDidUpdate`, and `@Watch`ers for key props like `odinPublicToken`, `countryCode`, `paymentMethodType`) manage the initialization sequence.
-    *   It dynamically loads the external `OdinPay.js` script if not already loaded.
+    *   It dynamically loads the external `OdinPay.js` v2 script if not already loaded.
-    *   It initializes the `OdinPay` object using the `odinPublicToken` and a pre-defined (currently hardcoded) theme.
+    *   It initializes the `OdinPay` object using the `odinPublicToken` and the `theme` object passed as a prop from the facade (or an empty object `{}` if no theme was provided, to use OdinPay.js v2 defaults).
-    *   Based on its `paymentMethodType` prop, it calls either:
-        *   `odinPayInstance.createCardForm()`, providing selectors for Card Information, Postal Code, and conditionally other enabled billing fields.
+    *   Once the `OdinPay` instance is ready and the component has rendered, it calls `OdinPay.createCardForm()` or `OdinPay.createBankAccountForm()` based on its `paymentMethodType` prop.
+These methods are provided with:
+        *   CSS selectors for the DOM elements (rendered by the core component) where OdinPay.js should mount its input fields.
+        *   The `onChangeValidation` handler (an internal method that forwards to the facade's callback if provided).
-        *   `odinPayInstance.createBankAccountForm()`, providing selectors for Account Holder Name, Account Number, Bank Account Type, country-specific bank numbers (Routing/Transit/Institution), and conditionally other enabled billing fields.
+        *   Configuration for enabled billing fields.
-    *   It also passes the `isSingleUse` flag (if applicable to the chosen form type) and configurations for enabled billing fields and the internal submit callback.
+        *   An internal callback for handling submission results.
+    *   *(Note: The `isSingleUse` flag is no longer passed as it's deprecated in OdinPay.js v2.)*

 5.  **`OdinPay.js`:**
     *   Renders the secure input fields (iframes) into the designated DOM elements within the `<exerp-odin-cc-form>` component.